Converting a Date from YYYYMMDD to DD/MM/YYYY in Excel

 Converting a date from the format YYYYMMDD to DD/MM/YYYY is simple in Excel.
 You can use either a formula or the Text to Column tool.
 Here’s how to do it.

 Suppose the date is in cell A1 (e.g., 20241028 for 28th October 2024).
+The following formula works for any Excel version

 =DATE(LEFT(A1,4), MID(A1,5,2), RIGHT(A1,2))